-The Key is to Choose and Ethical Program
+How to Choose an Ethical Program

 In October of 2004, Alice Sears, then 51, and her sixteen-year-old son Tyler, flew to Delhi, India to join their fellow adventurers of all ages for a 15-day horseback riding journey through Rajasthan province in northwest

 India.
 Organized by Relief Riders International, the trip combined an exotic adventure with hands-on altruism.
 Along the route, the caravan stopped at small villages and schools where they set up medical clinics and pediatric camps.
 Sears and

 her son helped register and count out medicine and supplies.
 At night, the travelers stayed in centuries-old Rajput forts or slept in luxurious tents draped in gold and crimson Indian fabrics and decorated with pillows and handmade rugs.
 Although

 neither Sears nor her son spoke the local language, they had no trouble communicating with the locals.
 “You can shake someone’s hand, have an exchange of the heart and show that you care,” says Sears, who’s now on sabbatical